 Strap On Some Skates

-Hamilton Waterfront’s Pier 8 Outdoor Rink serves up fun skating all year round.
-There is recreational roller skating during warmer weather, and when winter arrives, it becomes an ice rink.
+Hamilton Waterfront’s Pier 8 Outdoor Rink serves up fun skating most of the year.
+Recreational roller skating and events like the summer Salsa on the Waterfront are available during warmer weather, and when winter arrives, it transforms into an ice rink with rentals nearby and a steady supply of hot chocolate at William’s Fresh Cafe.

-Should winter weather arrive early, Burlington’s Discovery Landing has the 10,000 square-foot Rotary Centennial Pond with recreational ice-skating on an artificial ice surface.
+Should winter weather arrive early, Burlington’s 10,000 square-foot Rotary Centennial Pond with year-round water feature offers ice-skating on an artificial ice surface.
 Harmony Square in downtown Brantford is home to another wonderful outdoor rink.
-Conservation Hamilton also offers ice skating at Valens Lake and Fifty Point, weather permitting.
+Weather permitting, Conservation Hamilton also offers ice skating at Valens Lake and Fifty Point.
 Check their Ice Status before you go to verify that the ice is safe for skating.

 Keep On Camping

-While many campsites shut down for the season at Thanksgiving, Valens Lake Conservation Area offers campsites on a first-come, first-served basis after October 13th.
+While many campsites shut down for the season at Thanksgiving, Valens Lake Conservation Area offers campsites on a first-come, first-served basis all fall and winter long.
+The cozy cabins at Chiefswood Park are another excellent option for campers who don’t want to brave cooler fall temperatures in a tent.

 Find even more ways to get outside and enjoy the final weeks of fall with our suggestions for cycling, hiking, golf and more.